department-of-veterans-affairs/va-digital-service-handbook/_pages/digital_standard.md

 * What problems or frustrations do they experience?
 * What do your users need from your service to achieve their goals?

-#### Tip

-* Work to understand your users and their needs from their point of view &mdash; beyond the lens of your own experience or assumptions.

 #### How to meet this standard

 You'll engage users for research and feedback throughout the service lifecycle.
-At a minimum, you'll
+At a minimum,

 * Explain the user needs your service addresses and how you found those needs during Discovery
 * Give examples of user goals, user personas, and user profiles for the service